 HOW BUNKY GOT HIS NAME!

-The ‘bunky’ was the little cabin or ‘play space’ in the woods where my brothers, sister and cousins and I could go for our play at the end of the school year.
-Out of the city and up to the lake house was where my family would go; where freedom of play, adventure and the imagination was encouraged.
-I was permitted by my parents to head outside, where we youngsters banned the adults, and where just the kids could create and imagine other worlds and imaginary friends or nurture friendships with our summer neighbours until school began again.
-So, BUNKY was born in 1993 and the children at SickKids were offered many choices through their clown friend – even betting on whether Bunky was a boy or a girl!
+The ‘bunky’ was the little shack or ‘play space’ in the woods at our summer cottage where my brothers, sister and cousins and I could go for play.
+Where adults were banned and only kids allowed in.
+Out of the city and up to the lake house was where my family would go weekends and for our summer holidays.
+This was where freedom of play, adventure and the imagination was encouraged.
+We were permitted to head outside, create and imagine other worlds, create imaginary friends or nurture friendships with our summer neighbours.

 Yes, Bunky is a ‘real’ character/persona to his friends in hospital.
-While perhaps a little slow in his understanding of the world of hospital where he lives, he exudes compassion and caring, while at the same time loves being cared for by his patient friends.
-He loves colour, walks with a light swagger and is open to all the possibilities of mischief and imaginary play.
-Bunky has difficulty tying his shoelaces, often misplaces his toys, forgets where he is, or is supposed to be, and sometimes goes in and out of the wrong door when leaving a room, but his young friends find the solution to all these problems.
+Patients and families place bets to whether Bunky is a boy or a girl?
+While perhaps a little slow in his understanding of the world of hospital where he lives, he exudes compassion and caring.
+At the same time he/she loves being cared for by his patient friends.
+Everyone is taking care of the patient, so Bunky can empower them through offering himself as having his own troubles.
+Bunky has difficulty tying his shoelaces, misplaces his toys, forgets where he is, or is supposed to be, and sometimes goes in and out of the wrong door when leaving a room, but his young friends find the solution .

 Bunky is non-verbal right up to the SARS epidemic when he was able to have his/her voice slowly brought back through an operation at SickKids.
 With light gibberish, sighs and deep breath, tapping feet and body language communicating with his friends and staff was natural and understood by all.
 Bunky has nurtured friendships through inclusive play throughout his life.